proshian/neuroswipe/README.md

 </table>

-It can be seen on the table above that all existing approaches use similar swipe point embeddings based on the embedding of the nearest key, and other options have not been explored.
+From the table above, it can be seen that all existing approaches use similar swipe point embeddings based on the embedding of the nearest key, and other options have not been explored.

 At the same time, a hypothesis arises that including information about all keys on the keyboard in the embeddings can mitigate the noise inherent to this task and more accurately reflect the user's interaction with the keyboard.
-Thus the research presented in this repository mainly focuses on swipe point representations and their effect on metrics.
+Thus, the research presented in this repository mainly focuses on swipe point representations and their effect on metrics.

 ## Method

 ### Model

-The model is an encoder-decoder transformer with hyperparameters:
+The model is an encoder-decoder transformer with the following hyperparameters:

 |        Hyperparameter        | Value |
 | ---------------------------- | ----- |